 | SYLVIA HENINGTON|

-Sylvia Henington is celebrating nine years with Dance Arts.
+Sylvia Henington is celebrating fifteen years with Dance Arts.
 She comes to us from Hattiesburg, where she operated her own studio for over 40 years.
 She received her ballet training in Birmingham, and continued at the University of Southern Mississippi on a Dixie Darling Scholarship.
 She has several former students who are currently studying and performing with professional ballet companies.

 At Dance Arts, Henington teaches ballet and pointe.